2015

 Brighton and Sussex University Hospital…

-Concerns summary Acute Medical Unit failed significantly in patient care, with issues including incomplete handovers, poor personal hygiene, missing wristbands, unremoved IVs, incomplete care documentation, development of pressure damage, and unescalated NEWS scores indicating clinical deterioration.
+Concerns summary (AI summary) Acute Medical Unit failed significantly in patient care, with issues including incomplete handovers, poor personal hygiene, missing wristbands, unremoved IVs, incomplete care documentation, development of pressure damage, and unescalated NEWS scores indicating clinical deterioration.

 Derrick Stanmore